-In the absence of any change to the claim projection assumptions from our 31 March 2017 valuation, other than allowing for the changes in the discount rate, we would have projected a Discounted Central Estimate liability of \$1,657.1m as at 31 March 2018.
+In the absence of any change to the claim projection assumptions from our 31 March 2018 valuation, other than allowing for the changes in the discount rate, we would have projected a Discounted Central Estimate liability of \$1,881.1m as at 31 March 2019.

-This is a decrease of \$83.0m relative to the valuation result at 31 March 2017, and this is due to:
+The increase of \$28.2m relative to the valuation result at 31 March 2018 is due to:

-- A reduction of \$119.9m, being the net impact of expected claims payments (which reduce the liability) and the "unwind of discount" (to reflect the fact that cashflows are now one year nearer). - An increase of \$36.9m resulting from changes to the yield curve between 31 March 2017 and 31 March 2018.
+- A reduction of \$112.3m, being the net impact of expected claims payments (which reduce the liability) and the "unwind of discount". - An increase of \$140.5m resulting from changes to the yield curve between 31 March 2018 and 31 March 2019, particularly relating to lower yields at durations below 15 years.

-Our liability assessment at 31 March 2018 of \$1,852.9m represents an increase of \$195.8m, which arises from changes to the actuarial assumptions.
-The increase is principally a consequence of:
+Our liability assessment at 31 March 2019 of \$1,868.4m therefore represents a decrease of \$12.7m arising from changes to the actuarial assumptions.
+The change is principally a consequence of:

-- The revised modelling approach for mesothelioma which has allowed for higher numbers of claims after 2025 partially offset by reductions in average sizes by allowing for the impact of claimant age; and - An increase to the base level of mesothelioma claims for 2018/19 and the consequential impact this has on the number of claims in all future years;
+- An additional allowance for the potential costs relating to overseas exposures following the decision in Talifero vs Amaca; and - An increase to the base level of asbestosis and ARPD & Other claims and the consequential impact this has on the number of claims in all future years;